A Long-Expected Feast

 Terri Fisher, Deacon in the Anglican Church, spiritual director, and retired arts pastor.

 The art and poetry of the past offers a way forward.
 In the Middle Ages, virtues and vices were a hot topic.
-Medieval preachers, poets, and artists conceptualized these words in creative, surprising, even funny ways: envy resembles a basilisk, mercy works like olive oil, avarice acts like a hedgehog!
+Medieval preachers, poets, and artists conceptualized these words in creative, surprising, even funny ways: Envy resembled a basilisk, mercy worked like olive oil, avarice acted like a hedgehog!
 These medieval metaphors from poetry and art can help us to relish these words, to savor them as full-bodied concepts worthy of our attention and even our love.
-To intentionally feast upon language and art, to create a hospitable and inviting portrait of the whole and holy life, is more important than ever for Christians in the age of AI and headlines and soundbites.

 Have questions?
 We have answers.
 Don’t see what you’re looking for?
 Email us.

 Friday night is more of an after-dinner event, but will include drinks (including alcoholic options) and munchies.
+Please bring something to share if you can!

 Coffee, tea, and water will be available all day Saturday, along with all the coffee/tea fixings including non-dairy creamer.